 I renew my request for copies of all audio or video recordings produced during the course of Mr. Hanafin’s polygraph examination of Dr. Ford, as well as all polygraph charts and other data that Mr. Hanafin relied upon in preparing his report.
 I made these requests both before and during the hearing, but I have yet to receive them.
 Dr. Ford cited the results of this polygraph examination to support her allegations.
 It’s unfair to rely on the results of a polygraph examination while withholding the materials necessary to assess the accuracy of the results.

 The full details of Dr. Ford’s polygraph are particularly important because the Senate Judiciary Committee has received a sworn statement from a longtime boyfriend of Dr. Ford’s, stating that he personally witnessed Dr. Ford coaching a friend on polygraph examinations.
 When asked under oath in the hearing whether she’d ever given any tips or advice to someone who was planning on taking a polygraph, Dr. Ford replied, “Never.”
 This statement raises specific concerns about the reliability of her polygraph examination results.
-The Senate
+The Senate needs this information.

 The sworn statement which has been redacted to protect the identity of the witness said: